 The minor in Marketing is designed to offer both breadth and flexibility in accommodating specific student learning and career interests.
-A Marketing Minor consists of four courses for Bachelor of Science degree students and three courses for Bachelor of Arts degree students.
+A Marketing Minor consists of four courses.
 The course work is selected from the following two categories of Marketing courses which reflect the foundation or applied nature of Marketing content.
 Students must meet with the Marketing Minors coordinator to discuss selection of appropriate courses to strengthen their major area of study.

 GB 214 Marketing-Operations Fundamentals

 1 Applied Marketing course or Professioanal Sales course (see below)

 1 Arts and Science course (see below)